-Click the icon below to download the PDF File [powerpress] This week, I am sending the original article on the Ten Brain Domains from the Journal of FAS International for your review.
+Click here to download the PDF File This week, I am sending the original article on the Ten Brain Domains from the Journal of FAS International for your review.
 The regular audio podcast will return next week.
 Feedback or comments may be sent to: Michael__at__FASDElephant__dot__com.

 The Fetal Alcohol Diagnostic Program (FADP), in Duluth, MN, spearheaded by the Executive Director, Jeanette Lang, and her crack team, has developed the Ten Brain Domains, which provides clear definitions of brain dysfunction, specifies empirical data needed for accurate diagnosis, and defines intervention considerations that address the complex nature of FASD.
 The Ten Brain Domains … Read more

 Each key feature of FASD can vary widely across individuals exposed to prenatal alcohol.
 While consensus exists for the diagnosis of FAS across diagnostic systems (see last podcast), minor variations among the systems lead to differences in definitions and cut-off criteria for other diagnoses across the FASD continuum.
 The FASD conditions of Partial FAS (PFAS) … Read more